ShakeAlert: 2014 California earthquakes

 The system issued alerts for several significant southern California earthquakes in 2014 including a MW4.4 event in Encino, a MW4.2 event in Westwood, and a MW5.1 event in La Habra.

 It also issued a warning 5.4 seconds after the beginning of the MW6.0 South Napa earthquake that hit the Napa region on August 24, 2014.
-Although it was initially reported that the system provided 10 seconds of warning before the S wave arrived in Berkeley, subsequent information showed that this was in error and the warning arrived only 5 seconds before the S wave in Berkeley.
+Although it was initially reported that the system provided 10 seconds of warning before the S wave arrived in Berkeley, subsequent information showed that this was in error and the warning arrived 5 seconds before the S wave in Berkeley.
 This means the S waves had already arrived in Napa and Vallejo when the warning was issued.
 San Francisco received 8 seconds warning.

 2019 Ridgecrest earthquakes

 ShakeAlert generated warnings for both the July 5 MW6.4 and July 5 MW7.1 Ridgecrest earthquakes.

 Although not yet publicly available, beta users of the QuakeAlert mobile app received warnings on their phones.
 On average, the app's beta users received a warning of 45 seconds for both earthquakes.
 The only publicly available app (at the time), ShakeAlertLA, did not send an alert during the earthquakes.
 According to the City of Los Angeles, the system did not send alerts due to the estimated shaking in the Los Angeles area being below the activation threshold.